 A short sale occurs when the sale of a property does not cover all of the liens or debts associated with the property.
 In this case, the seller would still be responsible for the outstanding balance on these debts.

 Underwriting is the process of determining whether the risk of issuing a loan to a given borrower is acceptable to a lender or if the risk of default is too high.

-Loans made available to qualified members of the armed services, typically with more favorable interest rates and conditions.
+Loans made available to qualified members of the armed services.
+VA Loans typically have more favorable interest rates and conditions.